-For the endpoint category of side effects, pembrolizumab + enfortumab vedotin showed an advantage for severe AEs and advantages and disadvantages for some specific AEs.
+For the endpoint category of side effects, enfortumab vedotin + pembrolizumab showed an advantage for severe AEs and advantages and disadvantages for some specific AEs in detail.

 The overall analysis showed positive effects on overall survival, morbidity and side effects.
 The advantage in overall survival is rated as a relevant improvement.
 However, the extent of the effect cannot be quantified with certainty in view of the uncertainties described.